emacs-mirror/emacs/mps/contributing.rst

     non-exclusive licence to do anything with [your contribution] that I would have the right to do.
 This includes (but is not limited to):

-    1. reproducing it and doing other act that is restricted by copyright;
+    1. reproducing it and doing any other act that is restricted by copyright;

     2. the right to sublicence to others the code and any derivative work.